lsav00/more-scripts/README.md

+### pcapper.py
+POC to parse a tshark output: runs a tshark command for source IPs from a pcap file and then deduplicates the IPs

 ### Find and copy files (Bash)
 Finds and makes a copy of user-specified files.
 It appends "bak- 'date & time'" to the name of the new file and saves it to a folder in Desktop: backupper.sh